Fisch03/Hanako-Discord/README.md

 ##### ALSO WARNING: This bot is in English, but we plan to add German in the Future.

-This bot is currently hosted on [Glitch](https://glitch.com/).
-If you want to learn more about this you can use [this](https://anidiots.guide/other-guides/hosting-on-glitch) awesome tutorial, which inspired me to do this thing!

 ## FEATURES
 Hanako can do many things, including
 1. Fun Commands: Commands like howgay, lenny and catgirl